North Carolina Mountains Fall Foliage

 The Blue Ridge Parkway – where overlooks offer long-range panoramic views of the Great Smoky Mountains.
 Craggy Gardens at Milepost 365.

-Mount Mitchell – in Yancy County, NC.
+Mount Mitchell – in Yancey County, NC.
 Has an elevation of 6,684 feet and is the highest point east of the Mississippi River.

 Grandfather Mountain – near Linville, North Carolina.
 Has an elevation of 5,946 feet.
 Just south of Boone.